-Special Educational Needs Information Report 2018-2019
+Special Educational Needs Information Report 2021-2022 Reviewed September 2021

 At Bushfield Road Infant School we strongly believe that all our learners have gifts and talents and regard it as a privilege to develop and nurture the growth of each child.
-All children are special and may have varying levels of Specific Educational Needs (SEN) which we aim to cater for within the daily routine.
+All children are special and may have varying levels of Specific Educational

+Needs (SEN) or Disability (D) which we aim to cater for within the daily routine.
 Some children experience greater difficulty in learning compared to most children of the same age.
 Other children are particularly gifted.
 All pupils have daily access to well-planned and differentiated work that provides opportunities to challenge and extend every child's learning.
 Some will benefit from the extra help given by the support staff who are available to encourage and guide children towards achieving their full potential.